DDF95/cineforum-bot/README.md

 1. Start a chat with the bot or invite it to your cineforum group.
 2. Use the following commands:
    - `/aggiungi <film>`: Add one or more movies to your list.
-   - `/cancella`: Delete all movies you have added.
+   - `/cancella`: Delete the movie associated to a number in the list, or delete all your movies.
    - `/scegli`: Choose a random movie from the entire list (Admin only).
    - `/lista`: Generate a list of all movies.
    - `/restart`: Restarts the bot.